CrazyRedMachine/UltimatePopnController/README.md

 This is the original IO board mode where only messages from the game can control the lamps.

 ### Mixed mode (default mode)

+This mode behaves like HID mode as soon as messages are received.
+If 3 seconds elapse without any received message, the firmware switches to reactive behavior (and will switch back to HID as soon as new HID messages are received).

+### Combined mode

 This combines the HID messages with button presses for instant lighting (you don't have to wait for the game to register the input and send a message back to light the lamp, and as a bonus it also allows you to play with the lights while the cabinet is booting ;) ).